akshayranganath/my-ai-projects/bedrock/similarity-search/README.md

 **Assumptions**

-* Images are uploaded to Cloudinary
+* Images are accessible as public URLs.
 * Streamlit has write access to the system's temp directory
 * ChromaDB's embedding is based on [OpenClip](https://huggingface.co/docs/hub/open_clip).
 * Default similarity search is eucleadean distance `l2` algorithm